 The Ontario Brain Institute is a provincially‐funded, not‐for‐profit research centre seeking to maximize the impact of neuroscience and establish Ontario as a world leader in brain research, commercialization and care.
 Convergent partnerships are created between researchers, clinicians, industry, patients and their advocates to foster discovery and deliver innovative products and services that improve the lives of those living with brain disorders.
 Three to Be is honored to be part of this partnership and working together to further our like-minded vision.

 CanChild is a non-profit research and educational centre located within the School of Rehabilitation Science at McMaster University in Hamilton, Ontario, Canada.
 Our research is focused on improving the lives of children with a variety of developmental conditions and their families over the life course.

-THREE TO BE is a Platinum Partner for The CHILD-BRIGHT Network research initiative.
+Three to Be is a Platinum Partner for CHILD-BRIGHT Network research initiative.
 The CHILD-BRIGHT Network focuses on the “whole” child and family unit by exploring brain repair, early interventions, improved outcomes for children with neurological disorders and long-term solutions for well-being and quality of life outcomes.